 Q: What is the cost to attend?

-A: Charter schools are free.
-Capital Area School for the Arts Charter School is a public high school of choice and funded through the sending school districts.
+A: CASA does not charge students tuition.
+CASA is a public high school of choice and funded through the sending school districts.
 CASA Charter School receives 75% of the funding provided to the sending school district through state, federal, and property taxes.
 We rely on private fundraising to make up any operating deficit and to fund the cost of enhanced programming.
 We welcome the participation of students and their families in these efforts.

 Q: Will I be prepared for college when I graduate?